 - Sleep: Maintaining good sleep routine is really helpful when trying to look after your mental health.
 Aim to keep to your normal routine of going to bed and getting up at a specific time.
 Dr. Breege Leddy gives excellent advice on managing your sleep in her talk for Aware.
 She also wrote a blog titled: Minding Your Sleep During Covid-19.

 For more serious cases, you may need to seek support from external professionals.
 Your GP can offer medical support and will guide you to what best suits your needs.
 The link below also provides a list of support options from expert & professionals.

-Supports for mental health charities have suffered in recent times so even if you don’t need to access their services, why not consider a donation or organising a charity event to support your local mental health charity this World Mental Health day.
+Support for mental health charities have suffered in recent times so even if you don’t need to access their services, why not consider a donation or organising a charity event to support your local mental health charity this World Mental Health Day.